A parents guide to volunteering for under 18s

 - Marine conservation and diving project in Thailand

 Are there volunteering for teens programmes outside of the summer period?

 Absolutely.
 The majority of our volunteering for under 18s projects are available throughout the year.

 Are any of the under 18 projects accompanied?

 The majority of our projects which are suitable for under 18s are on the basis of travelling solo.
-We do however have two medical internship programmes in India which are group-led by experienced guides.
+We do however have a medical internship programme in India which is group-led by experienced guides.

 Can you arrange for my son or daughter to fly with another participant?